Mparaiso/fluxreader/sprints.md

 Sprint6:

+- [X] Subscriptions can be imported from OPML.
+- [X] Subscriptions can be exported to OPML.
 - [X] a notification system alerts user of successfull or unsuccessfull events in the app
-- [ ] replace default modals by custom modals
-- [ ] during page changes, user is notified that some data are being loaded
 - [X] user is notifired when subscribing
+- [ ] Subscriptions can be sorted into folders.

+Sprint7:

+- [ ] when a feed is deleted,related blacklisted entries should be removed from blacklist
 - [ ] deleted entries should be blacklisted so they are not fetched again on feed refreshed
-- [ ] when a feed is deleted,related blacklisted entries should be removed from blacklist

-Sprint7:
+- [ ] during page changes, user is notified that some data are being loaded
+- [ ] replace default modals by custom modals
 - [ ] entries can be shared,via google+,facebook,twitter or mail.
+- [ ] notify an error when datastore quota are exceeded